 Camping trips.
 Creative retreats.
 Shabbat dinners.
 Gather Grants provide funding for all the creative ways you want to bring the Revolve Community together.

 Gather Grants encourage Revolve community members to get together in small groups.
 The goal of Gather Grants is to encourage community members to create mission-aligned memorable experiences for each other, and build and strengthen relationships within the community.
 Examples include:

 - Professional Development in your city with a speaker and lunch

 - Weekend retreat to reconnect and refocus on purpose

 - Hiking trip and reflection

 Funding will be granted on a rolling basis.
-You can expect a decision within about a week of your submission.
+You can expect a decision within about a week (5 business days) of your submission.
 Each application should center around a high-quality experience for Revolve community members.
 A few key points:

 - These grants should help you create awesome get-togethers.
 They can be informal or more structured, but they’ll help bring the community together.

-- As with all Revolve programs, Gather Grants is reimbursement-based.
+- As with all Revolve programs, Gather Grants are reimbursement-based.
 You should keep your itemized receipts and submit them for reimbursement after the event takes place.